bmardock/bmardock/playbooks/intent-driven-exec.md

 **Intent → Act → Check → Correct → Continue**

 Rules of thumb:
-- Start shallow.
-Small changes, early output.
+- start shallow with small changes and early output
-- Run real checks (tests, lint, build, UI preview).
+- run real checks (tests, lint, build, UI preview)
-- After each loop, capture:
+- after each loop, capture:
   - what changed
   - what’s confident vs uncertain
   - the smallest next steering question

-### When to “go deep”
+### When to go deep
 Escalate reasoning only when:
 - tests fail or behavior is unclear
 - large diffs or risky refactors appear
 - multiple approaches compete
-- uncertainty stays high across 2 loops
+- uncertainty stays high across multiple loops

-### Decision snapshots (lightweight memory)
+### Decision snapshots
 Only write a decision when something meaningful changes:
 - “We chose X because Y”
 - “We rejected Z because W”
 - “Assumption: A”

 Keep it short and append-only.

-### What to measure (keep it honest)
+### What to measure
 At the end of 2 weeks, review:
 - time to first usable output
 - number of loops to converge
-- rework / reversals
+- rework or reversals
-- how often the team got stuck
+- where the team got stuck
-- token / cost (roughly)
+- rough token or cost impact
 - team sentiment: “more clarity or more chaos?”

 ### Success looks like
 - faster convergence with fewer meetings
 - earlier detection of wrong paths
 - fewer heavy specs without losing clarity
 - durable decisions captured without ceremony